CynthiyaJohn/cs-core-deepdives/README.md

 More topics will be added incrementally.

 ---
+## Code Demonstration
+A simple Java program is included to demonstrate:
+- A thread executing within the same process
+- A separate OS-level process started using ProcessBuilder

 ## Goal

 Build strong fundamentals through consistent, high-quality learning rather than rushed or superficial projects.